cdepage/zerodep/packages/guard/guard.bigint/README.md

 A guard stops code execution by throwing an error when invalid data is provided.
 The spirit/intention of guards is to protect at the smaller function-level, not at the macro gateway level checking user input.
 Be conscientious of where and why you are using guards in your code.

 Guards are intended for runtime safety, which is very different from Typescript/strong typing which handles compile time issues.

+- [@zerodep/is.bigint](https://www.npmjs.com/package/@zerodep/is.bigint) - checks if a value is a BigInt

 ## Advantages of @zerodep Packages